 Appointments are for a 1-year term, with a strong recommendation to remain on the board for an additional year.
 If interested, fill out this form.

-Join CGPSA for our Lunch & Learn Series!
+Join CGPSA for our Chow and Chat Series!
 These events are free of charge and open to ACPA members and non-members.
+The goal is to allow members the opportunity to network and discuss any situations with others.

 Meet the Directorate